voschezang/coding-handbook/labour/delivery.md

 Each release as can be treated as an experiment.
+Learn as much from it as you can.

 - There is a belief (hypothesis) about its outcome
 - Test beliefs by releasing.

-Learn as much from it as you can.
+Mock components if you want to test the product as a whole.
+Replace mocks and stubs later on, after the product fit has been shown.